rcekan/gworld/README.md

 - When setting the config, a "functional" chromosome is defined as a collection of genes that describe a full path from input to output.
 It is coupled with mutation rate at the moment, and keeping `use_chromo` set to `true` will reduce mutation rate.

 - The fitness value returned from `act` will affect the probability of reproduction, relative to all other fitness values.
-Ie: 2:1 means, twice as likely to reproduce.
+For instance, a fitness value twice as large as another, will have twice the probability to reproduce.

 ## Example

 It doesn't do much, but it evolves.
 I will post a more complex example soon hopefully.